 Ms. Thomas has repeatedly won early dismissal or significant narrowing of class action suits challenging credit card and mortgage practices, including on federal preemption grounds and through motions to strike class claims.
 As part of her practice, Ms. Thomas has gained expertise in CAFA removal, arbitration, and complex electronic discovery issues.

-Ms. Thomas is a member of the board of directors for the Los Angeles Chapter of the Association of Business Trial Lawyers.
+Ms. Thomas is the Vice-President of the Los Angeles Chapter of the Association of Business Trial Lawyers.
 She also is a member of the board of directors for Hathaway-Sycamores Children and Family Services, Inc., an organization that provides services to thousands of at-risk children and families each year.

 During law school, Ms. Thomas was an associate editor of the University of Chicago Law Review and was elected to the Order of the Coif.